NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 starting point is [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).

 ### A bit more practical content using AWS Lambda
 Because of the previous tutorial I still had questions about a real use case and wanted more exposure.
-I think the AWS Lambda function is a good starting point as it provides quick and easy compute access, I decided to that the AWS API Gateway getting started would be a good start to get more information about the lambda service.
+I think the AWS Lambda function is a good starting point as it provides quick and easy compute access, I decided that the AWS API Gateway getting started would be a good start to get more information about the lambda service.
 Here is the [link](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).
 I am not going into detail since the getting started is pretty self explanatory.

-And also a couple of pretty nice tutorial videos, link [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-videos.html).
+And also, a couple of pretty nice tutorial videos, can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-videos.html).

 ### The AWS recommended learning path
 Link is [here](https://d1.awsstatic.com/training-and-certification/ramp-up-guides/RampUp_Developer_122019_final.pdf)